usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-otp-device.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>A multi-factor OTP device generates OTPs for use in authentication after activation through an additional authentication factor.
-This includes hardware devices as well as software-based OTP generators installed on devices such as mobile phones.
+This includes hardware devices and software-based OTP generators installed on devices such as mobile phones.
 The second factor of authentication may be achieved through some kind of integral entry pad, an integral biometric (e.g., fingerprint) reader, or a direct computer interface (e.g., USB port).
 The OTP is displayed on the device and manually input for transmission to the verifier.
 For example, an OTP device may display 6 characters at a time, thereby proving possession and control of the device.
 The multi-factor OTP device is <i>something you have</i>, and it SHALL be activated by either <i>something you know</i> or <i>something you are</i>.</td>
   </tr>
   </table>
   </div>